StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 There are some small super capacitors around the same size as the Seiko MS621, but these super capacitors are of very limited capacity and would only provide a couple of hours backup (based on practical tests).

-So if a super capacitor is too big to be practical and we have already dismissed small lithium rechargeables, then what is the alternative ?
+So if a super capacitor is too big to be practical and we have already dismissed small lithium rechargeable, then what is the alternative ?

 ##### GPS Backup - What to do ?